tiltobias/muGIS/docs/tutorial.md

 ### 1. Load the Data

 1. Open muGIS in your browser.
-2. Click on the **"Load GeoJSON file"** button in the bottom of the sidebar to the left.
+2. Click on the **Load GeoJSON file** button in the bottom of the sidebar to the left.
    - Alternatively, you can drag and drop the files directly into the application window.
 3. Load the two GeoJSON files (can be found in the `docs/tutorial-data/` folder):
    - `busstopp.geojson`